mrmatt001/PiBrewery/README.md

     sudo reboot

-Connect using the IP address / hostname either directly or over SSH.
-It should then launch into a PowerShell session.
+Connect using the IP address / hostname over SSH.
+It will launch automatically into a PowerShell Core session.

+## If creating a Postgres database
 To enable the Postgres database run the following commands:

+    sudo git clone https://github.com/mrmatt001/PiBrewery /home/pi/PiBrewery
     Import-Module /home/pi/PiBrewery/PiBrewery.psm1
     Install-Postgres

 ## Launch Brewery Script
 To run the Brewery script run:

-    /home/pi/PiBrewery/Brewery.ps1
+    sudo git clone https://github.com/mrmatt001/PiBrewery /home/pi/PiBrewery    #if not done already as part of DB install /home/pi/PiBrewery/Brewery.ps1